Working with Traumatized Parts

 • Difficult Parts protect us against the traumatized emotions with drastic or problematic behaviour.

-At the same time there is a healthy self, or a healthy essence, which is unaffected by trauma
+At the same time there is a healthy core, or a healthy essence, which is unaffected by trauma

-• The components of the Healthy Core (Healthy Adult Self, Inner Essence & Higher Consciousness) remain unaffected by trauma or can contribute to development beyond the traumatic experiences.
+• The components of the Healthy Core (Healthy Adult Self, Inner Essence & Higher Consciousness) remain unaffected by trauma.
+They can contribute to integrating and overcoming trauma experiences.

 The Internal System of Parts